FMorschel/FMorschel/README.md

 # Greetings!
-🌍👋 Welcome!
+🌍👋 Olá!
+Welcome!
 Bonjour!
 Ciao! ¡Hola!
 I'm FMorschel, a Brazilian developer with a captivating multilingual mission! ✨

 🗣️ Embracing the beauty of diverse languages, I aim to foster deeper connections among fellow developers.
 As I delve into the captivating realms of French, Italian, and Spanish, I make linguistic barriers feel less daunting, creating an inclusive and accessible environment for all.
 Let's build bridges of understanding and collaboration! 🌟💬